If you have questions after reading the FAQs feel free to email us at email@example.com to set up a free in person consultation.

 - How much do your services cost out of pocket?

 We are now offering a sliding fee scale based on your gross monthly household income.
 Because the sliding scale fee is income based, the total price will vary from family to family.
 The sliding scale fees range from $2500 up to $5000.
-We offer payment plans so that you can make regular payments up to 36 weeks of pregnancy.
+We try to work with everyone by offering reasonable payment plans upon request.

 - Our fees include: